SlimeLoader/SlimeStrap/README.md

 # SlimeStrap
-Code that is injected into the game on installation; used for launching SlimeLauncher.
+Code that is injected into the game on installation; used to launch SlimeLauncher.